Skip to main content

 Makita GD0601

 The Makita GD0601 was the largest and most impressively well-built tool we tried.
-It's also heavy and its 3.5 amp motor is more powerful than any but the Dewalt.
-The 1/4" collet (the sleeve and nut that secures attachments to the tool) is a signal that it's not suited for the delicate tasks you can use the smaller players for.
+It's also heavy and the 3.5 amp motor is more powerful than any others, aside from the Dewalt.
+The 1/4" collet (the sleeve and nut that secures attachments to the tool) is a signal that it's not suited for the delicate tasks that you might use smaller rotary tools for.
 On the other hand, it had no trouble with our hardest tests.

 If you feel as if you'd be pushing one of the smaller choices to its limit, this heavy-duty Makita is worth considering.
 Its speed isn't variable, but the fixed 25,000 rpm no-load speed is within the capabilities of every tool here, and it has a lot of torque behind it to do the work.